bigcspecv/bitburner-save-editor/README.md

 Web-based editor for Bitburner save files.
 Upload your save (JSON/base64 or gzipped), tweak stats, factions, companies, servers, and augmentations, then download a fresh save ready to import.
 This fork continues work from the original project by Redmega (https://github.com/Redmega/bitburner-save-editor); credit to them for the foundation.

+> Note: The code in this fork has been produced entirely via AI assistance under human guidance; the maintainer has not manually authored or deeply reviewed every change.
+If you file any issues or comments please do so with that context in mind.

 ## Usage

 https://redmega.github.io/bitburner-save-editor/